puppetlabs/puppet-specifications/language/resource-api/README.md

   end
 ```

 The runtime environment needs to compare user input from the manifest (the desired state) with values returned from `get` (the actual state) to determine whether or not changes need to be affected.
 In simple cases, a provider will only accept values from the manifest in the same format as `get` returns.
 No extra work is required, as a value comparison will suffice.
 This places a high burden on the user to provide values in an unnaturally constrained format.
 In the example, the `apt_key` name is a hexadecimal number that can be written with, and without, the `'0x'` prefix, and the casing of the digits is irrelevant.
 A value comparison on the strings would cause false positives if the user input format that does not match.
 There is no hexadecimal type in the Puppet language.
-The provider can specify the `canonicalize` feature and implement the `canonicalize` method.
+To address this, the provider can specify the `canonicalize` feature and implement the `canonicalize` method.

 The `canonicalize` method transforms its `resources` argument into the standard format required by the rest of the provider.
 The `resources` argument to `canonicalize` is an enumerable of resource hashes matching the structure returned by `get`.
 It returns all passed values in the same structure with the required transformations applied.
 It is free to reuse or recreate the data structures passed in as arguments.
 The runtime environment must use `canonicalize` before comparing user input values with values returned from `get`.
 The runtime environment always passes canonicalized values into `set`.
 If the runtime environment requires the original values for later processing, it protects itself from modifications to the objects passed into `canonicalize`, for example through creating a deep copy of the objects.

 The `context` parameter is the same passed to `get` and `set`, which provides utilties from the runtime environment, and is decribed in more detail there.

-> Note: When the provider implements canonicalization, it always logs canonicalized values.
+> Note: When the provider implements canonicalization, it aims to always log the canonicalized values.
 As a result of `get` and `set` producing and consuming canonically formatted values, this is not expected to present extra cost.

 > Note: A side effect of these rules is that the canonicalization of `get`'s return value must not change the processed values.
 Runtime environments may have strict or development modes that check this property.